 VYD222 is our second mAb candidate to enter clinical testing.
-VYD222 has demonstrated in vitro neutralizing activity against prior and current SARS-CoV-2 variants of concern ("VoCs"), including Omicron sublineages up to and through XBB.1.5.
-VYD222 was engineered from adintrevimab, our investigational mAb that has a robust safety data package and demonstrated clinically meaningful results in global Phase 3 clinical trials for both the prevention and treatment of COVID-19.
+VYD222 was designed for broad activity and has demonstrated in vitro neutralizing activity against prior and current SARS-CoV-2 variants of concern ("VoCs"), including Omicron sublineages up to and through XBB.1.5.
+VYD222 was engineered from adintrevimab, our investigational mAb that has a robust safety data package and demonstrated clinically meaningful results in global Phase 2/3 clinical trials for both the prevention and treatment of COVID-19.
 We believe that the adintrevimab clinical data package has the potential to support accelerated development of VYD222.
-We aim to leverage evolving COVID-19 regulatory paradigms, which may rely on surrogate endpoints, to expedite drug development, and maximize efficiency to deliver a much-needed mAb therapeutic option for COVID-19 for immunocompromised individuals and other vulnerable populations.
-Our ongoing Phase 1 clinical trial has the goal of providing information to allow for rapid advancement into Phase 3 pivotal trials that could support regulatory filings globally.

-Beyond VYD222, we plan to leverage our expanded laboratory capabilities and integrated discovery platform to produce additional candidates designed to optimize their ability to stay ahead of the evolving SARS-CoV-2 virus.
+Beyond VYD222, we plan to leverage our expanded laboratory capabilities and integrated discovery platform to produce additional candidates optimized to stay ahead of the evolving SARS-CoV-2 virus.
 We have multiple anti-SARS-CoV-2 mAb candidates in the discovery/preclinical stage and recently nominated an additional candidate for further preclinical characterization.
 In addition, we continue to engage with regulatory agencies with the goal of streamlining the development of novel antibodies to protect immunocompromised and other high-risk populations against the evolving SARS-CoV-2 virus.
 We are also developing our commercialization approach to determine how best to bring our product candidates, if authorized or approved, to these populations.

 Globally, COVID-19 has caused millions of deaths and lasting health problems in many survivors and remains a significant global health crisis.
 COVID-19 persists and continues to impact patients, notably those who are immune compromised, and combating this disease will require a variety of effective and safe prevention and treatment options for years to come.
-By leveraging our capabilities, which we have developed through our experience with adintrevimab and nearly three years in the COVID-19 space, we aim to develop a continuous repertoire of SARS-CoV-2 neutralizing mAbs to keep pace with viral evolution.
+By leveraging our capabilities, which we have developed through our experience with adintrevimab and over three years in the COVID-19 space, we aim to develop a continuous repertoire of SARS-CoV-2 neutralizing mAbs to keep pace with viral evolution.
 We believe this 'serial monotherapy' approach would ensure that novel mAbs would be available if and when an authorized mAb loses activity against predominant circulating variants, with the goal of ensuring that vulnerable populations would never be left without effective prophylaxis against COVID-19 as the SARS-CoV-2 virus continues to mutate.

 Since our inception, we have devoted substantially all of our resources to organizing and staffing, building an intellectual property portfolio, business planning, conducting research and development, establishing and executing arrangements with third parties for the manufacture of our product candidates and raising capital.
-We rely on partnerships, external consultants and clinical research organizations ("CROS") to conduct our discovery, non-clinical, preclinical and clinical activities.
+We rely on partnerships, external consultants and clinical research organizations ("CROS") to conduct our discovery, nonclinical, preclinical and clinical activities.
 Additionally, we rely on contract testing laboratories and contract development and manufacturing organizations ("CDMOS") to execute our chemistry, manufacturing and controls development, testing and manufacturing activities.
 We have engaged WuXi Biologics (Hong Kong) Limited ("WuXi Biologics"), a CDMO, for the development and manufacture of our product candidates for clinical and commercial use.
 Further, in 2022, we secured dedicated laboratory space and expanded our research team in order to enable internal discovery and development of our mAb candidates, while continuing to leverage our existing partnership with Adimab, LLC ("Adimab").
 We are focused on antibody discovery and use of Adimab's platform technology while building our internal capabilities.
 In addition, we perform research and development activities internally and engage third parties, including Adimab, to perform ongoing research and development and other services on our behalf.
 We expect to continue to rely on third parties for clinical trials and the manufacture and testing of our product candidates, as well as to perform ongoing research and development and other services on our behalf.